watem-sedem/watem-sedem/docs/choices.rst

 Most model choices are boolean options and are enabled in the .ini-file with "1" and disabled with "0".
 Some options expect a string value.
-The possible strings are described togheter with the modeloption.
+The possible strings are described together with the modeloption.

 Input
 *****

+.. _lmodel:

 L model
 #######